 Nick Calligeros is an improvising trumpeter, sound artist and educator from Sydney, Australia working at the intersection of jazz, exploratory music and electronic music.

-Nick leads his (new) subversive electro-acoustic quintet Soft Spot and co-leads well-respected improvising collective Microfiche, who toured Europe in 2019, including a performance at Copenhagen Jazz Festival.
+Nick leads his (new) subversive electro-acoustic quintet Soft Spot and co-leads forward-thinking improvising collective Microfiche, who toured Europe in 2019, including a performance at Copenhagen Jazz Festival.
 He has collaborated with some of Australia’s most acclaimed jazz and improvising artists including Chris Abrahams (The Necks), Phil Slater (Band of Five Names), Adrian Lim-Klumpes (Triosk), Sia Ahmad, Jonathan Zwartz and Freyja Garbett and groups such Tangents, Funk Engine and new-music group Alaska Orchestra with whom he performed a reimagining of Brian Eno’s ‘Music for Airport’ for Vivid Festival 2018, at the Sydney Opera House.
 Nick has also played and recorded for an eclectic range of popular music acts including indie rockers Middle Kids, singer-songwriter Kim Churchill, producer Billy Fox, rappers Kid Mac and Horrow Show, vocal group The Maes, pop-brass group Hot Potato Band and Aussie reggae outfit Black Bird Hum.

 Outside of the trumpet, Nick composes experimental ambient electronic music.
 In 2019 he released an E.P entitled ‘In Bloom, In Blend’ – a collection of distinctive mood-driven sound collages built from everyday sounds.
 He has also contributed his unique textures to live improvised performances including with Adrian Lim-Klumpes (Triosk/Tangents) as well as a forthcoming album under the name ‘We Will Intersect’ due 2021.